 As any angler knows you start question just about everything and haven’t a clue where to focus your attention.
-Is it down to location, bait, rigs, fishing tackle or a combination of all these things?
+Is it down to location, bait, rigs, or a combination of all your fishing tackle ?
 You even start to question your ability as an angler.

 Well as anyone can imagine I played around with all these things trying different combinations of this and that and much to my frustration didn’t seem to be getting anywhere.
 To top it off I was getting just a little frustrated with people saying something along the lines of “You’ve got to work your way through the smaller ones in order to catch the bigger ones”.
 Probably the last thing I wanted to hear sometimes!

 Then one Saturday morning I woke up looked out of the window and decided that in my opinion it was a perfect day to go and spend a few hours on the bank.
 So that’s what I did and boy I’m glad that I had!

 I opted to go very light with just two fishing rods set up on combi rigs and ½ a kilo of 14mm boillies.
 After watching the water for just 15mins I decided where to cast my rods and promptly did so.
 Within the next hour the first had a screaming run and an 18lb was in the net.
 No more than 10 minutes later the Delkim bite alarm on the second rod had a series of beeps that quickly developed into a take and I was into my second fish.
 Now this to me was a miracle on this lake and I was desperate not to lose this fish.
 I don’t think I have ever played a fish so cautiously in all my life.
 After what seemed like forever the fish was in the margins and I could tell I had hit the jackpot, I was so worried it would escape the net somehow.